CloudCoinConsortium/CloudBank-V2/README.md

 Allows a client to get money from a Communication Broker.

-The client must know
+The client must know the account name or number that they are using.

-This request comes from the RAIDA.
-Note that the RAIDA generates a ticket so that the bank can check to see if it is authentic if the bank wants to.
+The client must first get a ticket to prove that they own that box.

+Actio is either Download or "bank" which means move it to thei bank.

 Sample GET request